-I estimate the effect of outsourcing on within-firm inequality following the methodology in Section 5.4.
+I estimate the effect of outsourcing on within-firm inequality following the methodology in Section 5.5.
 I retain the establishment codes for "panel" firms in the matched treatment and control group.
 This removes some control-group firms.
 Because these are panel firms, it is possible to calculate time-varying measures of firm-level inequality.
-These firms are also linked to wages of new hires, business volume, bargaining agreements, and other data.^{58,59} The effect of outsourcing on firm-level inequality is estimated using the
+These firms are also linked to wages of new hires, business volume, bargaining agreements, and other data.
+The effect of outsourcing on firm-level inequality is estimated using the

-$^{^{57}}$ Note: This includes workers in the outsourced occupation who are shifted to other roles.
+&lt;sup>58Note: This includes workers in the outsourced occupation who are shifted to other roles.

-58Because the panel structure is only in effect from 2002-2012, and other variables come from the LIAB, it is only possible to have outcomes data for 3 years when examining the effect on inequality and wages of new hires.
+$^{59}$ Because the panel structure is only in effect from 2002-2012, and other variables come from the LIAB, it is only possible to have outcomes data for 3 years when examining the effect on inequality and wages of new hires.

-59Each treatment and control firm that is part of a separate event (i.e. an outsourcing firm that outsourced in 2002 and 2005, or a control firm that was matched in 2002 and 2005) are treated as separate firms when regressing and including firm fixed specification in Equation 2.
+&lt;sup>60Each treatment and control firm that is part of a separate event (i.e. an outsourcing firm that outsourced in 2002 and 2005, or a control firm that was matched in 2002 and 2005) are treated as separate firms when regressing and including firm fixed effects.
+However, estimates are still clustered at the firm level.

+specification in Equation 2.
 By using the dynamic difference-in-differences framework it is possible to observe both the immediate effects of outsourcing on firm-level statistics, as well as the change over time.

-Table 5 provides the difference-in-differences estimate of the effect of outsourcing on within-firm inequality and occupational concentration.
+Table 4 provides the difference-in-differences estimate of the effect of outsourcing on within-firm inequality and occupational concentration.
 Outsourcing reduces within-firm inequality, as evidenced by the decline in the 90-10 wage ratio and gini coefficient.
 Additionally, firm occupational concentration increases.

-This result is consistent with the findings of Handwerker (2020), as well as the descriptive relationship in Table 2.
+This result is consistent with the findings of Handwerker (2020), as well as the descriptive relationship in Table 1.
 When firms outsource, the workers removed are low-wage.
 Firm-level Occupational Herfindahl increases, and remaining workers' earnings increase.
 The fact that outsourcing also decreases within-firm inequality helps explain the findings in Card, Heining, and Kline (2013) and Song et al. (2018).
 Their conjecture that outsourcing is partially to explain for decreased intra-firm inequality is borne out by these results.